 Aniracetam has been shown to increase the release of acetylcholine from the hippocampus .

-The antidepressant effects of aniracetam was shown in mice during a forced swim test.
+The antidepressant effects of aniracetam were shown in mice during a forced swim test.
 The results of this study showed a significantly enhanced effect on aged mice than healthy adult mice.
-The effects were suggested to be due to the combined effects of 2-pyrrolidinone and N-anisoyl-GABA (not individually however).
-The mechanism involves the facilitation of dopamineergic transmission (D2 receptor activation) through nicotinic acetylcholine receptor stimulation .
+The effects were suggested to be due to the combined effects of 2-pyrrolidinone and N-anisoyl-GABA (not individually, however).
+The mechanism involves the facilitation of dopaminergic transmission (D2 receptor activation) through nicotinic acetylcholine receptor stimulation .
 The dosage range in this study was 30 and 100 mg/kg.
 No significant difference was noted between these doses.